platformsh/platformsh-docs/toolstacks/drupal/redis.rst

 Configuration
 -------------

-To make use of the Redis cache you will need to set some Drupal Variables.
-You can either do this in your ``settings.php`` file or using the Platform Variables directly via the UI.
+To make use of the Redis cache you will need to set some Drupal variables.
+You can either do this in your ``settings.php`` file or by setting Platform Variables directly via the UI.

 .. seealso::
    * `Redis README.txt <http://cgit.drupalcode.org/redis/tree/README.txt>`_